Overactive Bladder – Diagnoss, Symptoms, and Treatment

 - Family history

-Urinary tract infections may cause urinary frequency and incontinence at times – this is always a consideration in anyone with incontinence.
+Urinary tract infections may cause urinary frequency and incontinence at times – this is always a consideration in anyone with the sudden onset of urinary incontinence.

 How Common is Overactive Bladder?